canontech/staking-payouts/README.md

 The chain must at least use the `Babe` and `Staking` pallets.

-## Want to support this project?
+## Support this project

+- 👩‍💻 Contribute to the docs or code
+- ⭐️ Star the github repo
-Nominate me!
+- 🗳 Nominate me!
   - **polkadot**: 13zBFyK97dg4hWjXwEpigeVdu69sHa4fc8JYegpB369PAafq
   - **kusama**: GCporqtiw7ybKYUqAftjvUAjZnp3x9gfrWsTy1GrvrGwmYT